isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>You will have to indicate your preferences in ranked order for up to three
-schools during the School Preference Submission Exercise from 27 – 31 October 2025 via the online MOE DSA portal.</p>
+schools during the School Preference Submission Exercise via the online MOE DSA portal.</p>
 </td>
 </tr>
 <tr>